marten-seemann/base-drafts/draft-ietf-quic-transport.md

 without committing any state.
 This allows a server to perform address validation ({{address-validation}}), or to defer connection establishment costs.

-A server that generates a response to an Initial packet without retaining connection state MUST use the Retry packet ({{packet-retry}}).
-This packet causes a client to restart the connection attempt and includes the token in the new Initial packet ({{packet-initial}}) to prove source address ownership.
+A server that generates a response to a Client Initial packet without retaining connection state MUST use the Retry packet ({{packet-retry}}).
+This packet causes a client to restart the connection attempt and includes the token in the new Client Initial packet ({{packet-client-initial}}) to prove source address ownership.

 ## Proof of Source Address Ownership {#address-validation}